projectcalico/calico/master/reference/architecture/components.md

 In addition, we use runit for logging (`svlogd`) and init (`runsv`) services.

-This [repository](https://github.com/projectcalico/calico-containers) contains the Dockerfile for `calico/node` along with various configuration files that are used to configure and "glue" these components together.
+The [calico-containers repostiory](https://github.com/projectcalico/calico-containers) contains the Dockerfile for `calico/node` along with various configuration files that are used to configure and "glue" these components together.